 Although All-Clad pans are not high-maintenance cookware, they must be properly cleaned after each use.
 Non-proper maintenance can cause loss of their initial shiny appearance.
 Here are the most common reasons why your All-Clad cookware doesn’t look as good as it did before.

-- Using cooking sprays leaves films on the pan, causing discoloration and sticking.
+- Using cooking sprays leaves films on the surface, causing discoloration and sticking.

 - Overheating can result in blue stains and clouding on the bottom.

 - Rinsing stainless steel cookware in water with high levels of iron can cause a rusty discoloration.

-- Rinsing cookware in water with high calcium content leaves water spots on the outside.
+- Rinsing cookware in water with high calcium content can leave water spots on the outside.

 - Normal, everyday use can cause fingerprints and mild staining on the surface.

 - All-clad cookware with a copper exterior can lose a mirror finish and develop patina over time.